Table of Contents Show

 You can visit the orange beaches through different modes of transportation, depending upon the distance.

 I-10, the southern terminal of Interstate 65, connects Orange Beach to the rest of the country.
-Thus, you can take the airport if you are travelling by your vehicle.
+Thus, you can take the airport if you are traveling by your vehicle.

 Mobile, Alabama, is the closest bus terminal to Orange Beach.
 Greyhound provides daily bus service to and from Mobile, including holidays.
 However, you might need to organize transportation from the station to your final destination.